muratk3n/thirdwave/en/2018/12/qa-1.md

 Q: Why did Al Gore lose?

-A: I talked abt Dubya's hail-marry.
+A: I talked abt Dubya's Hail-Mary game.
 Everything that had to go wrong did go wrong for Gore, everything that had to go right, did go right for W. Excellent campaigning on W's part, but it is becoming clear there is more.

 It turns out the signature event of the century, fittingly, occured at the beginning of it, smack on 1999/2000.
 The backdrop is the cancer